 Hello entrance you’re as lovely as I thought you would be.
 I want to go up the stairs and touch the millwork, but have to wait.

-More interesting millwork in the dining room.
+More beautiful millwork in the dining room.

 Don’t miss the patterned wood floor.
 The details don’t stop in his house with more millwork.
 The shiny, glossy, mirror-like ceiling is a special touch.
 I have no idea how they created this, so I went looking and found a glossy stretch vinyl called Extenzo that designers use to create this effect.